The 33 Best Things To Do in Chicago

 The Chicago History Museum

-Delve into the Second City’s unique history by exploring the Chicago History Museum.
+When in Chicago, you might want to uncover the Second City’s unique history by exploring the Chicago History Museum.
 The gallery showcases America’s story, emphasizing Chicago’s central role.

-Discover Chicago’s growth as a multicultural community, learn about Martin Luther King Jr’s time in the city fighting for civil rights, and review the women’s protests and fight for suffrage.
-The museum highlights the city as America’s crossroads, and it’s one of the best things to do in Chicago for history buffs.
+Discover the city’s growth as a multicultural community, learn about Martin Luther King Jr’s time there fighting for civil rights, and review the women’s protests and fight for suffrage.

 The Adler Planetarium